-- Defaults in the municipal bond asset class continue to be extremely rare and heavily concentrated in the high-yield category.
-While we anticipate increased headline risk from cities and counties that have experienced severe stress and deterioration for many years (Detroit and Puerto Rico), we continue to believe that these problems are not systemic, and that they will remain isolated.
+- Defaults in the municipal bond asset class continue to be rare.
+While we anticipate increased headline risk from municipal issuers that have severely under-funded pensions and other post-retirement benefit obligations, we continue to believe that these problems are not systemic, and that they will remain isolated.

-- The municipal yield curve steepened slightly in the quarter.
+- The municipal yield curve flattened significantly in the quarter.

-- While interest rates backed up modestly during the quarter, they are still very low historically.
+- Treasury and municipal rates are now at all-time low levels, and setting a new record with each additional lower close.
+This situation is unprecedented.
 We remain very cautious as we believe that interest rates will need to normalize at some point in time.
-Therefore, the portfolio duration is quite a bit shorter than our benchmark.
+The portfolio duration is currently slightly short to our benchmark.
 We continue to maintain our overweight slant to spread product in the A-BBB range.

-- We will continue to hold a larger percentage of longer maturity bonds in an attempt to exploit the steep slope of the yield curve, and we will continue to place emphasis on diversification, higher (overall) credit quality and yield curve positioning.
+- We will continue to place emphasis on diversification, higher (overall) credit quality and yield curve positioning.

-- We remain confident that defaults will continue to be much lower than any other fixed-income alternatives, besides U.S. Treasuries.
+- We remain confident that municipal bond defaults will continue to be much lower than any other fixed-income alternatives, besides U.S. Treasuries.

-The opinions expressed in this commentary are those of the Fund’s manager and are current through Dec.
-31, 2013.
+The opinions expressed in this commentary are those of the Fund’s manager and are current through June 30, 2016.
 The manager’s views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
-Past performance is no guarantee of future results.
+Past performance is not a guarantee of future results.

 Diversification is an investment strategy that attempts to manage risk within your portfolio but does not guarantee profits or protect against loss in declining markets.